wp-plugins/oik-nivo-slider/readme.txt

 * Changed: oik-nivo-slider will now produce warning messages when the pre-requisite version of the oik plugin is not satisfied
 * Changed: BUT it WILL crash if you try to run it against oik version 1.11
 * Fixed: Corrected the name of the oik base plugin when using Plugin Dependencies
 * Fixed: minimum version of WordPress required is 3.3
+* Fixed: Added a workaround to allow oik version 1.12 on single site, but needing oik v1.12.1 for MultiSite

 = 1.1.1 =
 * Fixed: Correction for Fatal error due to _sc_thumbnail() not being defined... it's in the next version of OIK.